OpenSpec Custom Schemas

 In the OpenSpec 1.0 release post, I mentioned how config.yaml lets you tailor the OpenSpec workflow to your team’s needs.
 Custom schemas take that idea further.
 Instead of just configuring the workflow, you define the artifacts themselves, shaping what gets generated and in what order.

 OpenSpec ships with a default schema called spec-driven.
 It produces four artifacts in sequence: proposal.md, specs.md, design.md, and tasks.md.
 Each artifact feeds into the next, creating a deliberate path from idea to implementation.
-This works well for general-purpose projects, but not every project fits that mold.
+This works well for general-purpose projects, but not every project may fit that mold.

 Custom Schemas